NEGU93/cvnn/docs/_build/html/_sources/cvnn.rst.txt

         :param x: Input data.
 It could be:
             - A Numpy array (or array-like), or a list of arrays (in case the model has multiple inputs).
-            - A TensorFlow tensor, or a list of tensors (in case the model has multiple inputs).
+            - A :code:`TensorFlow tensor`, or a list of tensors (in case the model has multiple inputs).
-            - A tf.data dataset.
+            - A :code:`tf.data dataset`.
 Should return a tuple (inputs, targets).
 Preferred data type (less overhead).
         :param y: Labels/Target data.
-Like the input data x, it could be either Numpy array(s) or TensorFlow tensor(s).
+Like the input data :code:`x`, it could be either Numpy array(s) or TensorFlow tensor(s).
-            If f x is a dataset then y will be ignored (default None)
+            If :code:`x` is a dataset then y will be ignored (default :code:`None`)
         :param validation_split: Float between 0 and 1.
             Percentage of the input data to be used as test set (the rest will be use as train set)
             Default: 0.0 (No validation set).
-            This input is ignored if validation_data is given.
+            This input is ignored if :code:`validation_data` is given.
         :param validation_data: Data on which to evaluate the loss and any model metrics at the end of each epoch.
             The model will not be trained on this data.
-This parameter takes precedence over validation_split.
+This parameter takes precedence over :code:`validation_split`.
             It can be:
-                - tuple (x_val, y_val) of Numpy arrays or tensors.
+                - tuple :code:`(x_val, y_val)` of Numpy arrays or tensors.
 Preferred data type (less overhead).
-                - A tf.data dataset.
+                - A :code:`tf.data dataset`.
-        :param epochs: (uint) Number of epochs to do.
+        :param epochs: (:code:`uint`) Number of epochs to do.
-        :param batch_size: (uint) Batch size of the data.
-Default 32 (because keras use 32 so... why not?)
+        :param batch_size: (:code:`uint`) Batch size of the data.
+Default :code:`32` (because keras use 32 so... why not?)
         :param verbose: Verbosity Mode
             It can be:
                 - Bool: False defaults to 0 and True to 1.